 The purported chemical warfare agent came to be known as yellow rain (168).”(2)

-The mold known as Fusarium, also know under the code names “Agent Green and Yellow Rain” produces deadly mycotoxins known as trichothecenes.
+The mold is known as Fusarium, also known under the code names “Agent Green and Yellow Rain” produces deadly mycotoxins known as trichothecenes.
 This mycotoxin has been used as the basis of chemical weapons by the United States, the former Soviet Union, Britain, Israel, and France.
 It is highly toxic and is used in biological warfare operations to attack crops and the human immune system.

 During the Reagan Bush Administration’s war on drugs, it was said that in 1983, the CIA was funding research in Hawaii and Peru to use Fusarium to eradicate illegal coca fields that are used in the production of cocaine.

 It was such a success, that the New York Times ran the headline, “The Cocaine War’s Biggest Success: a Fungus.”
 The Ny Times reported, “Coca growers charge that the United States is spreading the fungus with helicopters based in Santa Lucia, an American-built base in the Huallaga.
 American officials say the fungus is endemic to the Huallaga and is spreading naturally because of single crop cultivation.”

 Unfortunately, these bioweapons do not discriminate their targets and they will infect every living thing that it touches, including humans.
 It has been reported that once the spraying of coca fields had began in Peru, that Peruvian men, women and children were also sprayed with Fusarium.
 The Peruvian peasants reported that American helicopters appeared over their villages and fields, releasing a “brownish smoke.”
 A few weeks later, a Fusarium epidemic began to spread (3).